 TLDR

 Vermont has approximately 400 licensed childcare centers as of 2024, regulated by the Child Development Division under 7 V.S.A. §3581.
-Vermont's 2023 expansion of CCFAP eligibility to families up to 575% of the federal poverty level dramatically increased subsidy billing volume — many centers saw CCFAP billing double or triple, exposing software limitations that weren't visible before.
+Vermont's 2023 expansion of CCFAP eligibility to families up to 575% of the federal poverty level dramatically increased subsidy billing volume: many centers saw CCFAP billing double or triple, exposing software limitations that weren't visible before.

-The Vermont childcare licensing landscape
+Vermont childcare licensing overview

 Vermont has approximately 400 licensed childcare establishments as of 2024, concentrated in Burlington and spread across small cities and rural towns.
 The Child Development Division (CDD) within the Agency of Human Services licenses centers under 7 V.S.A. §3581 and the Early Childhood and Afterschool Program Rules, covering staffing ratios, staff qualifications, physical environment, and recordkeeping.

 Vermont’s 2023 Act 76 changed the operating environment for most centers in the state.
 By expanding Child Care Financial Assistance Program (CCFAP) eligibility to families up to 575% of the federal poverty level, the legislation made subsidy billing relevant to a much larger share of enrollment.
-Centers that previously managed CCFAP billing for a handful of families suddenly found themselves processing subsidy claims for a majority of their enrollment — and the administrative systems they had weren’t built for that volume.
+Centers that previously managed CCFAP billing for a handful of families suddenly found themselves processing subsidy claims for a majority of their enrollment: and the administrative systems they had weren’t built for that volume.

 Staff-to-child ratios and what they mean for software

 Vermont’s ECC Rules use five age categories: infants (0–12 months) at 1:4, toddlers (12–30 months) at 1:5, children 30 months through 4 years at 1:8, children 4 years and older at 1:10, and school-age at 1:15.
-The toddler category runs long — from 12 months through 30 months — which means a 2-year-old is still in the 1:5 ratio group rather than the 1:8 preschool group.
+The toddler category runs long, from 12 months through 30 months, which means a 2-year-old is still in the 1:5 ratio group rather than the 1:8 preschool group.

 This matters for mixed-age classrooms.
 A room serving children between 18 months and 3 years spans both the toddler and 30-months-plus categories, and the applicable ratio depends on whether any toddlers under 30 months are present.
 Software that tracks each child’s exact age against classroom composition prevents the miscategorization that leads to ratio violations.